Canonical density matrices from eigenstates of mixed systems: Eigenstate canonicity and degree of quantum chaoticity

 We vary the system size by increasing the total number of sites while keeping the system at (approximate) half-filling of bath particles.
 The corresponding Hilbert space increases from $d_{\rm H}=22308$ ($M_s=13$, $N_{\rm B}=6$) to $d_{\rm H}=96525$ ($M_s=15$, $N_{\rm B}=7$).
-The observed increase of quantum chaoticity with system size is qualitatively in line with properties of classical chaos: In a mixed phase space with locally surviving tori their influence on phase space dynamics is rapidly diminishing with increasing phase space dimensions a prominent example of which is Arnold diffusion \cite{arnold_1979, lichtenberg_1991}.
-This increase of quantum chaoticity with system size at fixed interaction strength turns out to be key for the emergence of the interrelation between the degree of canonical typicality and quantum chaos as both the Brody parameter $\gamma$ as well as the fraction of density matrices complying with the Gibbs state increases with system size at fixed bath interaction strength.
-As a consequence a near universal relation $G(\gamma)$ between the fraction of (approximate) Gibbs states and the degree of quantum chaos as measured by $\gamma$ emerges (Fig.~\ref{fig:sigma_brody_sys}).
+The observed increase of quantum chaoticity with system size is qualitatively in line with properties of classical chaos: In a mixed phase space with surviving local regular structures such as tori, their influence on phase space dynamics is rapidly diminishing with increasing phase space dimension a prominent example of which is Arnold diffusion \cite{arnold_1979, lichtenberg_1991}.
+This increase of quantum chaoticity with system size at fixed interaction strength turns out to be key for the emergence of a universal, i.e.~(nearly) system-size independent, interrelation between the fraction of canonical eigenstates and the degree of quantum chaoticity.
+Both the Brody parameter $\gamma$ as well as the fraction of density matrices complying with the Gibbs ensemble increase with system size at fixed bath interaction strength.
+As a consequence, a near universal, i.e.~size independent, relation $G(\gamma)$ between the fraction of (approximate) Gibbs states and the degree of quantum chaos as measured by $\gamma$ emerges (Fig.~\ref{fig:sigma_brody_sys}).

 The data for different combinations of values of $W_{\rm BB}$ and $M_s$ fall on the same curve.
-Overall, the dependence of $G$ on $\gamma$ can be very well approximated by a function $G(\gamma)\approx \tanh^2(\gamma/\gamma_0')$ with $\gamma_0'=0.46$.\\ We have thus established that the degree of canonical typicality, i.e.~the likelihood that a subsystem is in a Gibbs state when the large system it is embedded in is in a pure energy eigenstate with zero von Neumann entropy is controlled and can be tuned by the degree of level repulsion in the quantum many-body system.
-The latter can be viewed as a direct signature of chaotic quantum dynamics.
+A very similar relation would emerge for $G(\bar S)$ as a function of the scaled Shannon entropy.
+We have thus established the remarkable feature that the fraction of canonical eigenstates, i.e.~the likelihood that a subsystem is in a Gibbs state when the large but finite system is in a pure energy eigenstate with zero von Neumann entropy is controlled and can be tuned by $\gamma$ (or $\bar S$) and, in turn, by the degree of level repulsion in the quantum many-body system which is controlled by $\gamma$.